-where α is the angle between he propagation and polarization reference frame.
-The radiance and the source terms are now Stokes vectors in 4 by 1 matrices and the phase function is a 4 by 4 tensor that describes the probability of the incoming light to be scattered in the propagation direction with a specific polarization.
-The polarization equation adds extra computation and memory consumption since the polarization must be computed at each step in the interactive radiative transfer, which is nontrivial, and stored in memory, which is four times the size of a standard scaler radiance calculations.
+where θ is the angle between the propagation and scattering reference frame.
+The radiance and the source terms are now Stokes vectors in 4 by 1 matrices and the scattering matrix, P(s Θ), is a 4 by 4 tensor that is related the probability of the incoming light to be scattered in the propagation direction with a specific polarization.
+As a note, the operation of Lθ2Ps, ΘLθ1 is commonly referred to as the phase matrix.
+The polarization equation adds extra computation and memory consumption since the polarization must be computed at each scattering in the radiative transfer equation, which is nontrivial, and stored in memory, which is four times the size of a standard scalar radiance calculations.

 With the complete vector polarized radiative transfer expression the two scattering interactions that pertain to determining aerosol will be described.
-The first interaction is Rayleigh scattering which defines the scattering of the background atmosphere, and Mie scattering which determines how incoming light will scatter from aerosol particles.
+The first interaction is Rayleigh scattering which defines the scattering of the background atmosphere, and Mie scattering which determines how incoming light scatters from aerosol particles.

 2.4.3 Rayleigh Scattering